secur3gamer/jekyll-poster/README.md

 - Formatting options for the post body
   - Currently the script only allows for basic text input, future versions will be able to use any markdown formatting
 - Choose between post for today or a future post
-- Jekyll build on script complete
+- ~~Jekyll build on script complete~~ DONE
+- Timezone variable

 **How to use**
-- Change the path to your Jekyll blog "_posts" folder
+- Change $jekyllPath and $jekyllPostPath to match your Jekyll blog
+- Change time and timezone offset (default at the moment is +0200) as required
-- Run and fill out the information!
+- Run the script (i.e. bash jekyll_poster.sh) and fill out the information!
 - Make final edits to the body
+- Hit Enter
+- ????
-- Post it!
+- PROFIT!!!

+If you use this all I ask is please leave in the credit at the end!
+Thanks, and happy blogging!

 ---
 **Jekyll Poster in action**